 This morning, 70 Minnesotans discovered that changing one word can change the world.
 As they gathered at the St. Paul Amtrak station, a flash mob blossomed singing, “Ride on the earth train,” a heartfelt adaptation of Cat Steven’s “Peace Train.”

 The dream of an earth train was born on November 30th as Susan and Jim Lenfestey left Bill McKibben’s Do the Math Tour feeling inspired and ready for action.
-Bill had suggested attendees join him for a rally in Washington D.C in February to encourage President Obama to take meaningful action towards a clean, sustainable energy future.
-Susan joked, “well we know we can’t fly.
+Bill had suggested attendees join him for a rally in Washington, DC in February to encourage President Obama to take meaningful action toward a clean, sustainable energy future.
+Susan joked, “Well, we know we can’t fly.
 Let’s take the train!”

 By Claire Curren, MN350 Movement Stories Writer